FRBs/zdm/papers/CRACO/README.txt

-These files relate to the CRACO paper modelling
+These files relate to the CRACO paper modelling, and for effective ICS observations for CRAFT repetition modelling.

-They process logs from CRACO obs, and generate necessary inputs to zDM
+They process logs from CRACO observation files (in "Logs/"), and generate necessary inputs to zDM

+The scripts are currently set up to do this for both the 13.8 ms and 3.4ms survey data.

+Please regenerate the data by running through in the following order:

 #1: get_configs
 This routine reads in the log file, updates it with derived data, and re-saves it under Logs.
 It then looks up unique observing configurations, and prints them to screen

-Produces "configs.csv"
+Produces "Logs/configs.csv" and "Logs/3ms_configs.csv"

 #2: sim_configs
-The routine loops over all previously identified configs, and generates CRACO beams for them.
+The routine loops over all previously identified configs (above), and generates CRACO beams for them.